 How to Visit Rocky Mountain National Park during the Summer

-To visit Rocky Mountain National Park during its peak season, day visitors will need a timed entry to visit Rocky Mountain National Park from May 26th until October 22th.
-Two permits are available, Bear Lake Corridor and a General Rocky Mountain National Park permit.
-The permits offer a 2-hour window to enter the park or area and for more information, visit the NPS site.
+Day visitors to Rocky Mountain National Park during its peak season will need a timed entry permit from May 24th until October 22nd.
+Two permits are available: a Bear Lake Corridor permit and a General Rocky Mountain National Park permit.
+The permits offer a 2-hour window to enter the park or area.
+For more information, visit the NPS site.

-A general Rocky Mountain National Park (excluding the Bear Lake area) timed permit will be required from 9 a.m. to 2 p.m.
+A general Rocky Mountain National Park timed permit (excluding the Bear Lake area) will be required from 9 a.m. to 2 p.m.

 The Best Utah National Park Road Trip